dreamcatcher-tech/network/Inbox/2024-08-09 1616 tps report generation.md

 So a tps report is for a single file that is scoped within a controller branch.
 When tests are done, the controller merges the tps reports back in to its base.
+The thread never talks to anything but the controller.